 If one of these two texts appear on your screen, it is a “connection timed out” problem.
 This happens due to the heavy burden or load on the shared server.
 It could be caused by reaching the PHP memory limits, plugin errors or theme errors.
 The problem can be fixed easily by disabling the plugins, switching to a default theme or maximizing the PHP memory limit.

-WordPress is a tool that is used worldwide for websites but like any other software, it has its pros and cons.
+WordPress is a tool that is used worldwide for websites, but like any other software, it has its pros and cons.
 The errors and problems can be fixed using the simple techniques and guidelines that are also provided on their official website.
+However, it’s always a good idea to have a skilled developer on hand for troubleshooting and preventing issues.
+An experienced developer can quickly identify and resolve problems, saving you time and frustration.
+To find a top-notch WordPress developer, consider consulting the guide “How to Hire a Great WordPress Developer” on the Toptal website, ensuring that you have the best person to tackle any technical challenges that may arise with your website.